 The Grim refer to this magic as the “Pact”, in past reference to the tenuous and blatantly fictional peace Jaina and Thrall, when he was Warchief, which allows “bluewalling” behavior to continue.

 Staying safe under the pact in Azeroth is definitely an act of cowardice in the eyes of the Grim.
 For the truly untrained, it is useful, and on occasion is applied out of political or personal necessity, but it always comes with a strike against one’s ability to walk proudly and confidently in one’s own abilities.
-(Hint: Keep /PvP toggled on, especially in public.)
+(Hint: Keep Warmode turned on as much as possible.)

 The Grim are meant to be a fundamentally fanatical group when it comes to their beliefs.
 More often than not these beliefs lead to violence, especially in any situation in which circumstance turns to their advantage.
 Any action that might be considered aiding and abetting the Alliance, while it might not necessarily be detrimental to the Horde, would definitely be viewed as such by the Grim and considered treachery.